SeanKilleen/seankilleen.github.io/_posts/2024-02-13-tips-for-getting-un-stuck-on-a-blogging-journey.md

 ---
 _Ed.
 Note: Posting this in honor of once-again breaking the blogging logjam myself.
 Seemed fitting that it was a post sitting in my backlog forever!_

-I had A conversation last year with a developer I respect and admire.
+I had a conversation last year with a developer I respect and admire.
 They were talking about how they just couldn't seem to blog, though they wanted to.

 Some quotes from them: